Improving care and post-care for children and young people

 This has included considering alternative options recommended by the Queensland Child Protection Commission of Inquiry, such as the transfer of carers (Recommendations 8.4 and, 8.5, 8.6), professional foster care (Recommendation 8.10), boarding schools (Recommendation 8.11) and therapeutic care.

-The aim is to revitalise the child protection system so it is flexible and responds to the individual needs of children and young people in care, including their care, protection, as well as medical, educational and therapeutic needs.
+The aim is to revitalise the child protection system so it is flexible and responds to the individual needs of children and young people in care, including their care, protection, medical, educational and therapeutic needs.

 Queensland Care Services Outcomes Framework